Tango & Cash: Development and writing

-The film was known as The Set Up and was based on a script by Randy Feldman which was based on an idea by Jon Peters and Peter Guber.
+The film was known as The Set Up and was based on a script by Randy Feldman, which was based on an idea by Jon Peters and Peter Guber.
 Sylvester Stallone and Patrick Swayze were signed to star.
 In March 1989 Andrei Konchalovsky signed to direct.
 After Swayze dropped out and went on to star in Road House, he was replaced by Kurt Russell.

-The original director of photography, Donald Peterman, left the production after four months, including a month of pre-production; his replacement, Barry Sonnenfeld, was fired by Sylvester Stallone after only one week's work on the film.
+The original director of photography, Donald Peterman, left the production after four months, including a month of preproduction; his replacement, Barry Sonnenfeld, was fired by Stallone after only one week's work on the film.
 Donald E. Thorin, who had shot Stallone's movie Lock Up earlier that year, was Sonnenfeld's replacement.

 Pre-production

-After nearly three months of filming, director Andrei Konchalovsky was fired by producer Jon Peters in a dispute over the movie's ending.
-In his 1999 memoir, Elevating Deception, Konchalovsky said that the reason he was fired was because he and Stallone wanted to give the film a more serious tone and make it more realistic than the producers wanted, especially Jon Peters, who kept pushing for the film to be goofier and campier, and as such, his relationship with Peters became untenable.
+After nearly three months of filming, director Konchalovsky was fired by producer Peters in a dispute over the movie's ending.
+In his 1999 memoir, Elevating Deception, Konchalovsky said that the reason he was fired was because Stallone and he wanted to give the film a more serious tone and make it more realistic than the producers wanted, especially Peters, who kept pushing for the film to be goofier and campier, and as such, his relationship with Peters became untenable.
 Another reason why Konchalovsky was fired was his refusal to agree to what he referred to as the "increasingly insane" demands that Peters had.
 Konchalovsky said that he was initially hired to make a buddy cop movie with plenty of humor, but Peters basically wanted to turn it into a spoof, without any semblance of seriousness, and Konchalovsky refused.

 Essentially, Konchalovsky argued that they were simply trying to make two different movies, and when Peters realized his inability to bend Konchalovsky to his will, he fired him.
-According to supporting actor Brion James, in a 1999 interview with Louis Paul, the film was in disarray from the very beginning and by the half-way point of the shoot, when the film was several months behind schedule, Peters and Konchalovsky were no longer speaking.
+According to actor Brion James, in a 1999 interview with Louis Paul, the film was in disarray from the very beginning and by the half-way point of the shoot, when the film was several months behind schedule, Peters and Konchalovsky were no longer speaking.
 James agreed that the official reason Konchalovsky was fired was because of the budget, but he also said that going over budget was not Konchalovsky's fault, and that Konchalovsky did not deserve to be fired.
-Konchalovsky, however, had nothing but praise for Sylvester Stallone, and both he and James said that despite Stallone's ego and decision to fire both original cinematographers, and the fact that he had a hand in Konchalovsky's firing, Stallone was the one person who held the project together, and that he was a constant voice of reason on an increasingly chaotic set.
+Konchalovsky, however, had nothing but praise for Stallone, and both James and he said that despite Stallone's ego and decision to fire both original cinematographers, and the fact that he had a hand in Konchalovsky's firing, Stallone was the one person who held the project together, and that he was a constant voice of reason on an increasingly chaotic set.